ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 signed in with a session.
 </link-summary>

-This topic explains how to sign users in from a browser.
+This topic explains how to use OpenID Connect to sign users in from a browser, manage their sessions, and handle logout and token refresh.

 > To validate tokens issued by an OpenID Connect provider, see[](server-oidc-resource-server.md).
 >